-The Investment Manager monitors compliance with the characteristic to maintain a higher overall sustainability score than the MSCI Europe (Net TR) index by reference to the weighted average sustainability score of the Fund in Schröders' proprietary tool compared against the weighted average sustainability score of the MSCI Europe (Net TR) index in Schröders' proprietary tool over the previous six month period, based on month-end data.
+The Investment Manager monitors compliance with the characteristic to maintain a positive absolute sustainability score by reference to the weighted average sustainability score of the Fund in Schroders' proprietary tool over the previous six month period, based on month-end data.
 The overall sustainability score aggregates the effect of sustainability indicators including but not limited to greenhouse gas emissions, water usage, and salaries compared to the living wage.

-The Investment Manager monitors compliance with the characteristic to invest at least 50% of its assets in sustainable investments by reference to the sustainability score of each asset in Schroders' proprietary tool.
-Compliance with this is monitored daily via our automated compliance controls.
+The Investment Manager monitors compliance with the characteristic to invest at least 10% of its long exposure in sustainable investments by reference to the sustainability score of each asset in Schroders' proprietary tool.
+Compliance with this is monitored on a periodic basis.
 The Fund also applies certain exclusions, with which the Investment Manager monitors compliance on an ongoing basis via its portfolio compliance framework.